namucodonosor/AnytMusic/README.md

-# PonyPlayer
+# AnytMusic

-PonyPlayer is a cross-platform media player based on Qt6 and FFmpeg.
-This project aims to deliver a lightweighted and customizable player with modern technologies.

-PonyPlayer has the following features below:
-* High performance render engine "Hurricane" based on OpenGL
+Another YouTube Music client.
+Cross-platform and based on Qt6 and FFmpeg.
+Originally forked from [PonyPlayer](https://github.com/PonyPlayer/PonyPlayer)

+Objective of this project:
+* Have a native desktop client for YT Music
-* A full-featured and easy-to-use media library
+* Learn modern C++ and QT
-* Speed settings for both video and audio
-* Brightness/Contrast/Saturation settings and multiple video filters available
-* Frame preview
-* Native experience on macOS with QML
+* Improve my coding experience

-Compared with those large player projects like VLC or mpv, PonyPlayer is much more handy for developers to modify and create their own builds.
-Feel free to make your contribution here!

-## Usage

-We recommend you use `Clion` as development IDE.
+Feel free to use and/or modify.

+The documentation below is left mostly untouched from the original repo.

 ### Requirements